alcherk/SampleCode/iPhoneACFileConvertTest/ReadMe.txt

 ===========================================================================
 SPECIAL CONSIDERATIONS:

-AAC encoding using the Audio Converter requires iPhone OS 4.1 and a hardware capable device such as the iPhone 3GS.
-See IsAACHardwareEncoderAvailable function in MyViewController.m
+AAC encoding using the Audio Converter requires iOS 4.1 and a hardware capable device such as the iPhone 3GS or newer.

+IPhone 5s does not have a hardware encoder and only one encoder will show up.

 ===========================================================================
 BUILD REQUIREMENTS:

-Mac OS X v10.5.8, Xcode 3.1.4, iPhone OS 4.1
+Mac OS X v10.9.x Xcode 5.0.2+, iOS 7.0.4

 ===========================================================================
 RUNTIME REQUIREMENTS:

-Simulator: Mac OS X v10.6.5
+Simulator: Mac OS X v10.9.x
-iPhone: iPhone OS 4.1
+iPhone: iOS 7.0.4

 ===========================================================================
 PACKAGING LIST: